Senyeah/APIEngine/README.md

 Firstly, you’ll want to clone this repository locally—either by running `git clone https://github.com/Senyeah/APIEngine.git`, or by [downloading the zip directly](https://github.com/Senyeah/APIEngine/archive/master.zip).

-Once you’ve downloaded the project and ensuring that you have Python 3 installed, you’re ready to start using APIEngine.
+Once you’ve downloaded the project and ensured that you have Python 3 installed, you’re ready to start using APIEngine.

 ### Your first endpoint